albassort/AlbaBuild.nvim/README.md

 - "cwd": The directory you wish to execute the shell_cmd in.
 If you don't wish to use this, please set it to "." which will use the directory that plenary uses by default
 #### Optional values
 - "autoopen" (bool): Automatically opens the command output
-- "print_result" (bool): prints the result using nvim print(), lighter than auto open, same principle
+- "print_result" (bool): prints the result using nvim's builtin print(), lighter than auto open, same principle
 - "autoopen_whitelist" (array[int]): If the return code is equal to any of these values, perform autoopen.
 This is incompatible with autoopen_blacklist
 - "autoopen_blacklist" (array[int]): If the return code not is equal to any of these values, perform autoopen.
 This is incompatible with autoopen_whitelist
 - "print_ongoing" (bool): If you wish to be notified as a program is ongoing, of the std and stderr outputs, this will print them in the status line.